Ginger vs Garlic - Health impact and Nutrition Comparison

 Garlic is 3.49 times higher in protein than ginger.

 Antioxidants are scavengers of free radicals found in the body that protect the body from cell damage.
 Both ginger and garlic have antioxidant effects.
-However, ginger was found to have the highest antioxidant potency followed by dry garlic and the fresh garlic (30).
-The antioxidant capacity was comparable to that of vitamin C (30).
+However, ginger was found to have the highest antioxidant potency, followed by dry garlic and fresh garlic (25).
+The antioxidant capacity was comparable to that of vitamin C (25).

-A study showed that ginger and garlic are insulinotropic and not hypoglycemic, and that the anti-diabetic effects of ginger are much higher than those of garlic (31).
-Moreover, the study suggests that higher anti-diabetic effects may be obtained when consuming a normal diet instead of a high-fat diet (31).
-On the other hand, the active ingredient in garlic may be beneficial in treating erectile dysfunction in diabetic patients (32).
+A study showed that ginger and garlic are insulinotropic and not hypoglycemic and that the anti-diabetic effects of ginger are much higher than those of garlic (26).
+The study suggests that higher anti-diabetic effects may be obtained when consuming a normal diet instead of a high-fat diet (26).

-The topical application of raw garlic may be associated with adverse effects (37).
-The most common of the adverse effects include burns, contact dermatitis, and asthma although they are rare (37, 38).
-On the other hand, ginger has shown to suppress symptoms of rhinitis due to its anti-inflammatory and antiallergic properties (39).
+The topical application of raw garlic may be associated with adverse effects (32).
+The most common adverse effects include burns, contact dermatitis, and asthma, although they are rare (32, 33).
+On the other hand, ginger has been shown to suppress symptoms of rhinitis due to its anti-inflammatory and antiallergic properties (34).

-The most common side effects of garlic topical use and consumption are the pungent smell in the breath and body odor, indigestion, and flatulence (40).
-Meanwhile, no side effects related to ginger has been documented (41).
+The most common side effects of garlic topical use and consumption are the pungent smell in the breath and body odor, indigestion, and flatulence (35).
+Meanwhile, no side effects related to ginger have been documented (36).

 Comparison summary table